 It might sound excessive, but external hard drives are a great idea.
 They’re safe from the whims of software developers and they also come with one flat price, not an ongoing subscription fee.
-I’ve had the same $70 hard drive for over 10 years.
-That’s a pretty great yearly price.

 Having a great external hard drive and using it frequently to back up your files is not only a good Procreate practice, it’s also a great digital life practice.
 In this digital age, with so much of our lives existing on technical platforms, you need to use an external hard drive and ensure that everything is safe.